bbc/accessibility-news-and-you/accessibility-and-testing-with-voiceover-ios.md

 7. Select '**Landmarks**' from the '[Rotor menu](#rotor-menu)', then swipe from top to bottom to read through the landmarks.
 - Are all landmarks read out?
 Not sure what landmarks are?
 See [W3C ARIA Landmarks Examples](https://w3c.github.io/aria-practices/examples/landmarks/index.html).
 Not sure what landmarks the feature should read out?
 See the accessibility acceptance criteria.
 8. **ARIA** can be used simply to add landmarks/regions/labels to a page or more advanced usage can help with dynmaic content such as page updates or advanced user interface controls such as tabs.
 Swipe from left to right to move through the feature checking that all ARIA is being acknowledge/read out correctly.
 See the accessibility acceptance criteria for details on what should be read out.
 Still not sure what should be acknowledged/read out?
 Ask an Accessiblity Champion.

+### Tables

+0. Open **Safari**.
+1. Go to the **testing url**.
+2. **Turn VoiceOver on**, using the '[Accessibility shortcut](#accessibility-shortcut)'.
+3. Navigate to the last visible element before the table to be tested, this will ensure you don't miss any visually hidden/off screen text at the beginning of the table.
+Then swipe from left to right **through each element** in the table (if you need to go back, swipe right to left).
+- Are table row and column headers read out for each table cell?
+- Is all the content read out and make sense?
+- Is the content read out in a logical order following the visual order?
+- Is any content read out more than once?
+- Is any visually hidden/off screen text read out, such as for icons?
+- Are there any empty swipes? e.g. You swipe left to right and you don't hear anything.
+If so, this maybe a bug.
+4. Select 'Tables' from the '[Rotor menu](#rotor-menu)', then swipe from top to bottom to read **through table headers**.
+- Do all tables have a unique caption?
+Captions help users to find a table and understand what it’s about. e.g. When you navigate to a table via the 'Rotor', is a heading announced for the table which helps users understand what the table is about?
+5. Navigate to the table, select 'Rows' from the '[Rotor menu](#rotor-menu)', then swipe from top to bottom to read **through table rows**.
+Swipe from left to right to move to a different row (if you need to go back a row, swipe right to left).
+- Are all table row cells read out and in the correct order?

 ## General usage